Welcome to the Modelling & Simulation Group. Our highlights…

 - Transfer cutting edge M&S and distributed computing research into teaching and learning activities at undergraduate and postgraduate levels – students are actively involved in our projects and specialist activities (e.g. the Simulation Exploration Experience with NASA).

-Members: Dr David Bell, Dr Derek Groen, Dr Ali Mousavi, Dr Tillal Eldabi, Dr Armin Kashefi, Dr Diana Suleimenova, Prof. George Ghinea, Dr Imran Mahmood, Mr Ade Fabiyi, Mr Nura Abubakar, Mr Chukwudi Nwogu
+Members: Dr David Bell, Dr Derek Groen, Dr Ali Mousavi, Dr Armin Kashefi, Dr Diana Suleimenova, Prof. George Ghinea, Dr Hamid Arabnejad, Dr Imran Mahmood, Dr Isabel Sassoon, Dr Steven Sams, Dr Ade Fabiyi, Mr Nura Abubakar, Mr Chukwudi Nwogu

-External Members: Dr Navonil Mustafee (Exeter), Dr Stephen Onggo (Trinity, Dublin), Prof. Wentong Cai (NTU), Prof. Paul Fishwick (UT Dallas), Mr John Ladbrook (Ford), Mr Shane Kite (Saker Solutions), Dr Tamas Kiss (Westminster), Prof Roberto Barbera (Catania), Mr Andreas Ocklenburg (CloudSME UG), Mr Omo Oaiya (WACREN)
+External Members: Dr Navonil Mustafee (Exeter), Dr Tillal Eldabi (Surrey), Dr Stephen Onggo (Southampton), Prof. Wentong Cai (NTU), Prof. Paul Fishwick (UT Dallas), Mr John Ladbrook (Ford), Mr Shane Kite (Saker Solutions), Dr Tamas Kiss (Westminster), Prof Roberto Barbera (Catania), Mr Andreas Ocklenburg (CloudSME UG), Mr Omo Oaiya (WACREN)